Oshawatt123/UniGameEngine/README.md

 <img src = "Images/FilthyEngineAI.gif">

-This first use of The Filthy taught me a lot about the engine.
+This first use taught me a lot about the engine.
 Specifically, a lot of the flaws...
 <img src = "Images/FilthyEngineLeak.gif">

 There have been some more small game prototypes using the filthy engine which were accidentally caught in a desktop cleaning purge.